placemark/check-geojson/README.md

 This does not check for.
 Additionally, the `crs` member is ignored by this tool: as of the latest GeoJSON specification, this is [not used](https://datatracker.ietf.org/doc/html/rfc7946#appendix-B.1).

+We're using the same test fixtures as geojsonhint as a starter.